 Having said that, a good beginner keyboard should have certain characteristics.

-Features to Look for in a Music Keyboard
+What to Look for when buying a Keyboard

 - Action: Action describes how well the keys on a keyboard or piano respond when they’re pushed down.
 Each keyboard model’s action varies in firmness and resistance.
 Unweighted keys are easier to push down while weighted keys respond like a traditional piano, making a keyboard with weighted keys a good piano for beginners.